KennyJoel/KennyJoel/readme.md

 </p>

 This is Kuragayala Kenny Joel As an individual deem to develop my logical reasoning and critical thinking abilities and able to identify feasible a solution for every problem statement and able to gain knowledge and technical skills.
-Working on Mini project “Budget tracking and savings app using predictive analytics.”
-Research Work on “Multi-variant forecasting for understanding world hunger index.”

 • Interested listen more to soundtracks, mainly Hans Zimmer and Ludwig Goransson.